isomerpages/mpa-seathedifference/index.md

   - infopic:
       title: THE MATCHMAKER
       subtitle: Short film series
-      description: Navigating career crossroads, they meet an unconventional matchmaker.
-Skepticism turns to curiosity as they journey to explore new horizons.
+      description: Whilst navigating career crossroads, they meet an unorthodox matchmaker.
+Skepticism turns into curiosity as they seek out new horizons.
       button: More Here
       url: /matchmaker/short-film-series/